 "Life lasts at the most about a hundred years.

 If we spend this short time doing harm, our life will have been pointless.

 In no event can the goal of human existence entail making anyone suffer."

 |Q: What person or object in this world executes the karmic agenda of bhava-1 and its lord?|| A: the physical body and social identity will carry out the instructions of bhava-1 and its lord. |

-The social personality attributes = the accumulated social meaning of the physical body and all of its apparent attributes (size, shape, color, texture, musculature, strength, physical capabilities).
+The developed personality integrity attributes = the accumulated social meaning of the physical body and all of its apparent attributes (size, shape, color, texture, musculature, strength, physical capabilities).
 Each culture has its own categories for evaluating-devaluating social and physical attributes of its members.
 Therefore being tall and thin might be a sign of royalty.

-The social personality is a layer of social recognition and purpose that is based on the physical form and acts as an interpretive bridge from one embodied being to another within human social groups.
+The personality integrity is a layer of social recognition and purpose that is based on the physical form and acts as an interpretive bridge from one embodied being to another within human social groups.

-The social personality indicates "Who I Am."
+The personality integrity indicates "Who I Am."

 "I have materialized capability to perform specific socially recognized actions, therefore I am."
 "I materialize into a set of physical and social attributes, therefore I am."